rFlex/SCRecorder/README.md

 #### [SCAssetExportSession](Library/Sources/SCAssetExportSession.h)

 Exporter that has basically the same API as the Apple AVAssetExportSession but adds more control on the output quality.
-It can also have a SCFilterGroup so each image buffer are processed using that filter group.
+Output configuration works like the SCRecorder, with a SCVideoConfiguration and SCAudioConfiguration instance to configure the relevant output.

 #### [SCPlayer](Library/Sources/SCPlayer.h)